Adew1009/Adew1009/README.md

       <a title="PostgreSQL" href="' target="blank"><img height="55" width="55"
               src="https://skillicons.dev/icons?i=postgresql" alt="postgresql icon" /></a>
   </div>
 - 👋 Hi, I’m Andrew Dew.
 I'm a Software Engineer and Green Beret Veteran.
 I enjoy working on complex problem sets in a team environment.
 I found coding in my military career and decided to pivot careers and become a Full-Stack Software Engineer.
-I can't thank Code Platonn enough for helping me with that transition.
+I can't thank Code Platoon enough for helping me with that transition.

 - 👀 I’m interested in too many things to list!
 I love to travel, see the world, and experience other cultures.